Edmund Blackadder: Sir Edmund Blackadder (English Civil War)

-Edmund Blackadder Esq.
+Mr. Edmund Blackadder Esq.
 (Regency Britain)

-Edmund Blackadder, Esq., is the Blackadder appearing in the Regency period of British history.
+Mr. Edmund Blackadder, Esq., is the Blackadder appearing in the Regency period of British history.
 His family having fallen on hard times, he is reduced to a life of servitude, a fall made even more insufferable by his position as butler to the oafish and uncouth George (Laurie), the Prince Regent.
 Despite this, he remains very intelligent (by far sharper than most of the people he associates with), and is usually found stealing from his employer.
 This Blackadder is the one who is most in control of his own affairs, so he is able to be more arrogantly confident than other Blackadders.
-This Blackadder is the only one of the main four incarnations not to be killed onscreen (the first one accidentally poisoned himself, the second was murdered, whilst the fourth dies in battle).
+This Blackadder is the only one of the main four incarnations not to be killed onscreen (the first one accidentally poisoned himself, the second was murdered, whilst the fourth is presumed to have died in battle).
 While history records this version of Blackadder as having been shot dead by the Duke of Wellington (Fry), in actuality Prince George was masquerading as Blackadder and vice versa, which results in Blackadder assuming the Prince Regent's identity and later becoming King George IV.

 Mr. Ebenezer Blackadder (Victorian London)

 Mr. Ebenezer Blackadder, the Victorian Blackadder, appears in Blackadder's Christmas Carol.
 Unlike his cold-hearted, cynical ancestors and the Dickens character Ebenezer Scrooge he is a parody of, he is by repute the nicest man in Victorian England.
-Unfortunately, this only serves to make him a target for the cynical crooks and cheats he is surrounded by, and a Christmas Carol-like encounter with the "Ghost of Christmas" sees him greatly inspired by his snide-yet-triumphant ancestors; he learns that if he reverts to their ways his descendants will rule the universe, if not they will end up as Baldrick's slaves in the same time period.
+Unfortunately, this only serves to make him a target for the cynical crooks and cheats he is surrounded by, and a Christmas Carol-like encounter with the "Ghost of Christmas" sees him greatly inspired by his snide-yet-triumphant ancestors; he learns that if he reverts to their ways his descendants will rule the universe, otherwise they will end up as Baldrick's slaves in the same time period.
 Upon the departure of the Ghost, Blackadder renounces his compassion and reverts to type on the spot.